jcherven/crux/README.md

 Crux will also be quite different in UX, hopefully for the better.

 ## What's cron?
 Crontab is a small system application built in to most Unix-like systems.
 It allows a user to specify a schedule for automatically running a command, kicking off a script, or performing some task regularly.

-It faithfully does exactly what you tell it to do, whether that is hilarious, stupid, or what you actually originally intended.
+People refer to these scheduled tasks as *cron jobs*.
+They faithfully do exactly what you tell them to do, whether that is hilarious, stupid, or what you actually originally intended.

+Believe it or not, it's really easy to do something unintentionally stupid with them.
+Testing out a new cron job usually means waiting for it to run and then checking to see if you nailed it.
+The problem is that these schedules can be confusing to create.

+Consider the following.

 You can check out what cron jobs you may or may not currently have by doing this at your command prompt:
 ```